 Carrying excess passengers

 As per the Motor Vehicle Act, Section 194A, driving a transport vehicle carrying more passengers than is authorized in the registration certificate of the particular vehicle shall be punishable with a penalty of ₹200 per excess passenger.
-Such vehicles shall not be allowed to move before the extra passengers are off the vehicle, and an alternate vehicle is arranged for them.
+Such vehicles shall not be allowed to move before the extra passengers are off the car and an alternate vehicle is arranged for them.

 Driving without/expired insurance

-A motor insurance policy is a type of security that helps to provide coverage for the losses that happened, either to you or the third parties who suffered in an accident.
+A motor insurance policy is a type of security that helps to provide coverage for the losses that happened to you or the third parties who suffered in an accident.
 Under the new Motor Vehicle Act 2019, Under Section 81, it is illegal to drive a vehicle without/ an expired insurance policy.
 The Government of India has made third-party coverage mandatory for all motor vehicles to drive legally on public roads.
-Driving without an insurance policy amounts to a fine of ₹2000 for the first offense, whereas ₹4,000 for a second or any other subsequent offense, and/or imprisonment of up to 3 months.
+Driving without an insurance policy amounts to a fine of ₹2000 for the first offense, whereas ₹4,000 for a second or any subsequent offense, and/or imprisonment of up to 3 months.
 The fine levied for driving without/expired insurance is the same for all types of vehicles- two-wheelers, four-wheelers, and commercial vehicles.

 Failure to report a change of address within the prescribed period